Frequently Asked Questions

 Projects requiring medium amounts of computer time may make a one-off or a series of one-off purchases of core hours under SL2 (``Ad Hoc Usage'') which entitles the project to run jobs under QOS1 until the purchased core hours are exhausted.

 Projects wishing to obtain large numbers of core hours over several quarters with a minimum usage guarantee may do so by contacting the Director (director'at'hpc.cam.ac.uk) with a view to running under SL1.
-Under this service level, the core hours themselves are allocated to each paying project at the beginning of each accounting quarter, according to the funds received by prearrangement with the PI, and are understood to be processor core hours of paid-usage machine work to be performed some time within that three month period.
-These paid-usage core hours are then given a representation in terms of Gold credits.
+Under this service level, the core hours themselves are allocated to each paying project at the beginning of each accounting quarter, according to the funds received by prearrangement with the PI, and are understood to be processor core hours or GPU hours of paid-usage machine work to be performed some time within that three month period.
+These paid-usage resources are then given a representation in terms of available core hours.

-At the end of the quarter, unused SL1 credits expire and are transferred to an expired credits account.
+At the end of the quarter, unused SL1 credits expire and are retained.
 These accumulate and may be used, on a best efforts basis and without minimum usage guarantees, after the current quarter's active credits have been exhausted.

 Use the command

 This reports the current balance of credits, which equates to the number of core hours still available in the current accounting quarter (including expired credits if present).
-When the balance reaches zero, the system will automatically fall back to SL4 (``Residual Usage'').
-Note also that the much larger numbers seen when omitting the -h option refer to core seconds.
+When the balance reaches zero, the -SL4 project can be drawn upon, if present - this is SL4 (``Residual Usage'').

 This is caused by the application gpk-update-icon which is started by default by the Gnome desktop.
 To get rid of this, open the menu to System/Preferences/Startup Applications and untick PackageKit Update Applet.
 Then kill the currently running instance using the command killall gpk-update-icon.